-Join Jeff Toister for an in-depth discussion in this video What to know before watching this course, part of Instructional Design Essentials: Adult Learners.
+Join Jeff Toister for an in-depth discussion in this video What to know before watching this course, part of Instructional Design: Adult Learners.

 I'd like to share a few things to help you get the most out of this course.
 The primary purpose of this course is to show you how to apply Adult Learning Principles to the Instructional Design Process.
 However, you might still find this course provides helpful insight if your role involves delivering classes or facilitating one on one training.
 The course content is based on training industry standards developed by the Association for Talent Development, or ATD.
 This organization used to be known as the American Society for Training and Development, or ASTD.